 CBT is a well researched modality that is forward looking and seeks to help clients overcome unhelpful thoughts and beliefs, while changing their behaviours and the way they interact with the world around them.
 It uses concrete activities to help identify thoughts, feelings and behaviours, then empower the client to make the changes necessary to achieve their desired life.
 It teaches skills that can be used well into the future.

 EMDR therapy is a well researched, process of re-processing symptoms and distress related to past disturbing experiences.
 It is said to stimulate the brain’s own unique healing mechanism while helping to remove blocks.
 It is more of a client lead therapy than clinician interpreted.
-Dr. Swan is a Certified EMDR Therapist with EMDRIA and a member of EMDR Canada.
+Dr. Swan has been practicing with EMDR for 10 years and is a Certified EMDR Therapist with EMDRIA and a member of EMDR Canada.

 Emotionally Focused Therapy